HostPapa Starter Hosting Review and Coupons for 2022

-Some notable features included with this web hosting package are SSD hard drive storage (solid state drive for much faster load times), 2 websites allowed, fully optimized and well-tuned for WordPress, SSL certificate included (so you can have a HTTPS website), 100GB storage available and fully managed by hosting company (no worring about server maintenance).
+Some notable features included with this web hosting package are fully managed by hosting company (no worring about server maintenance), fully optimized and well-tuned for WordPress, SSL certificate included (so you can have a HTTPS website), 100GB storage available, SSD hard drive storage (solid state drive for much faster load times) and 2 websites allowed.

 HostPapa Starter Hosting Account Features